conrad-mukai/spotilyzer/README.md

     |         | 24xlarge |                8 |       15.675 |
     +---------+----------+------------------+--------------+

-The results show an estimate of the number of instances and total hourly cost for each spot fleet candidate.
-The results are ordered by cost.
+The output shows an estimate of the number of instances and total hourly cost for each spot fleet candidate.
+The fleets are ordered by cost.

 In order to account for overhead and wasted resources due to random packing of pods a buffer is applied to the requests.
 The default buffer is 20%, but this can be adjusted using the `-b` option.

-A selection of results are presented so specific requirements can be applied.
+A selection of fleets are presented so specific requirements can be applied.
 For example, too few nodes can result in an adverse *blast radius* effect where the loss of a single node is overly disruptive.
 On the other hand if there is a limit on the number of instances available, then too many nodes is undesirable.
 Given all the choices, the tool provides a data driven rationale for selecting spot fleet pools.

+## Testing

+To run the unit tests download the code and enter the following command in the root directory of the repository:

+    python -m unittest